megapixeltv/megapixeltv.github.io/specs.md

 | Keyboard | Logitech G Pro |
 | Mouse | Logitech G502 Hero |

 What else am I missing and/or what else do you wanna know?
-Go to my {% include icon-twitch.html username="mega_pixel" %} page and come chat. :D
+Go to my {% include icon-mixer.html username="mega_pixel" %} OR {% include icon-twitch.html username="mega_pixel" %} page and come chat. :D